-Examples of Learner malpractice could include:
+Examples of Learner malpractice could include

-- Plagiarism failure to acknowledge sources properly and/or the submission of another person's work as if it were the Learner's own; - Collusion with others when an assessment must be completed by individual Learners and/or evidence must relate to that individual Learner; - Copying from another Learner (including using ICT to do so); - Impersonation assuming the identity of another Learner or a Learner asking another person to assume their identity during an assessment; - Inclusion of inappropriate, offensive, discriminatory or obscene material in assessment evidence.
+- Plagiarism failure to acknowledge sources properly and/or the submission of another person's work as if it were the Learner's own; for example, the misuse of Artificial Intelligence (AI) - Collusion with others, when an assessment must be completed by individual Learners and/or evidence, must relate to that individual Learner; for example, the misuse of Artificial Intelligence (AI) - Copying from another Learner (including using ICT to do so); - Impersonation assuming the identity of another Learner or a Learner asking another person to assume their identity during an assessment; - Inclusion of inappropriate, offensive, discriminatory or obscene material in assessment evidence.
 This includes vulgarity and swearing that is outside of the context of the assessment, or any material of a discriminatory nature (including racism, sexism and homophobia); - Inappropriate behaviour during an internal assessment that causes disruption to others.
-This includes shouting and/or aggressive behaviour or language and having an unauthorised electronic device that causes a disturbance in the examination room;

-- Frivolous content producing content that is unrelated to the question in scripts or coursework; - The procurement of evidence from a third party (for example; essay mill, ghost writing) which is submitted and declared as the Learner's own work.
+This includes shouting and/or aggressive behaviour or language and having an unauthorised electronic device that causes a disturbance in the examination room; - Frivolous content producing content that is unrelated to the question in scripts or coursework; - The procurement of evidence from a third party (for example; Artificial Intelligence (AI), essay mill, ghostwriting) which is submitted and declared as the Learner's own work.